Timeframe for submitting a complaint

 How does the OIC determine when the 60-day period begins?

-The Office of the Information Commissioner (OIC) first reviews the complaint to determine under which of the three circumstances each allegation falls (notice, records or “in any other case”; see the table above) and, therefore, when the 60-day period begins in each case.
+The Office of the Information Commissioner (OIC) first reviews the complaint to determine under which of the three circumstances each allegation falls (notice, records or “in any other case”; see the table above) and, therefore, when the 60-day period began in each case.

 The OIC may consult various documents from the complainant and institution to determine the date the 60-day period began.
 These documents could include the following: access request, institution’s acknowledgement that it received the request, response or notice the institution sent to the complainant, documentation from the institution confirming the date documents were sent and delivered (e.g. postmarks, time stamps) and any documents the complainant has relating to the request, including when any notice or response was received.